nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_agps.rst

 The nRF Cloud A-GPS library enables applications to request and process Assisted GPS (`A-GPS`_) data from `nRF Cloud`_ to be used with the nRF9160 SiP.
 This library is an enhancement to the :ref:`lib_nrf_cloud` library.

-The use of A-GPS reduces the time for a GPS device to estimate its position, which is also called Time to First Fix (TTFF).
+The use of A-GPS reduces the time for a GNSS module to estimate its position, which is also called Time to First Fix (TTFF).
-To get a position fix, a GPS needs information such as the satellite orbital data, exact timing data, and a rough position estimate.
+To get a position fix, a GNSS module needs information such as the satellite orbital data, exact timing data, and a rough position estimate.
 GPS satellites broadcast this information in a pattern, which repeats every 12.5 minutes.
 If nRF Cloud A-GPS service is used, the broadcasted information can be downloaded at a faster rate from nRF Cloud.